haechristine/TextualElementImpact/README.md

 Authors: Daniel Zhu & Christine Law

-## Abstract
+## Introduction

 This site serves as a easily accessible report on our findings regarding the relationship of textual element on recipe ratings.
 More specifically, we will be creating a predictive model to determine: **How do the textual elements and user engagement of a recipe (e.g., description, reviews) impact ratings?** This predictive model will provide valuable insight that benefit both content creators and customers.
 More specifically, content creators can use this information to create better-optimized content that meets their user preference.
 On the other hand, consumers will benefit from a more engaging, informative, and enjoyable recipe content.

-## Introduction
 Our analysis utilizes two different datasets: one focused on the contents and characteristics of a recipe, and one consisting of the recipes' ratings and review.
 Both datasets contain recipe entries posted since 2008.
 The recipe dataset consists of 10 variables while the ratings dataset consists of 5 variables, all of which we've listed in more detail below.

 1. `Recipes` (83782 entries)